economyplusdev/economyplusdev/README.md

   - Website: https://devs.economyplus.solutions
   - **Preview it here** https://github.com/economyplusdev/Fairplay-developers-preview

   # **PowerPoint Translator Pro**
   - A web based software that can automatically translate your powerpoint slides.
   - Supports text as well as speakernotes.
   - Website: https://pptx.economyplus.solutions/

+Upcoming Projects
+  # **Analytica**
+  - A new upcomming project that will allow server owners drop and start tracking custom metrics in near live time.
+  - A public and robust Javascript API to allow cross-communication with other plugins.
+  - Handles data compression + big data computations.

 Past Projects